What do Customers look for in a Restaurant Experience?

 - Stick to the local and individual charm to differentiate your business from big chains and other smaller competitors

 - Use technology to enhance the customer experience.
 This is something a growing number of clients have come to expect.

-Of course great food is absolutely critical to the restaurant experience, but it’s more than that, that will keep customers coming back for more.
-By making sure that your knowledgeable staff are treating customers like people, are tuned in to their specific needs and closing the experience with as much respect as during the meal, you are increasing the chances that your customers come back for a repeat performance.
+Of course, great food is absolutely critical to the restaurant experience, but it’s more than that, that will keep customers coming back for more.
+By making sure that your knowledgeable staff is treating customers like people, are tuned in to their specific needs and closing the experience with as much respect as during the meal, you are increasing the chances that your customers come back for a repeat performance.